my-official/NastyMathCPP/README.md

-# Implementation of the generalized matrix calculator.
+# Implementation of the generalized matrix calculator and differential-algebraic equation evaluator.

-A very perverted approach (and nasty) is used with C++ templates.
+A very perverted approach is used with C++ templates.

-One of the first versions implements the example from my article:
+One of the first versions also implements the example from my article:

 http://mi.mathnet.ru/eng/at14798